 Can you identify why you recalled these experiences?

-Did you notice any themes about the sharing within your group?
+Did you notice any themes about the types of sharing within your group?

 Did you learn something about another person?
 Provide an example.

 The inspiration for Year Of The Coin was sourced from a Facebook post shared by Shoba Chandon, a group facilitator based in Singapore.